Vesicoureteral reflux (VUR) is retrograde passage of urine from the bladder back into the ureter and collecting system.

-Reflux findings on VCUG are graded on a scale from I to V (see see Grades of Vesicoureteral Reflux*).
+Reflux findings on VCUG are graded on a scale from I to V (see Table 1: Grades of Vesicoureteral Reflux*).
 The degree of reflux can be affected by bladder capacity and bladder dynamics.

 Mild to moderate VUR often resolves spontaneously over months to several years.
 It is very important to keep children free of infection.
 Previously, children with mild to moderate VUR were given daily antibacterial prophylaxis, but there is currently no consensus on this practice.
 Most pediatric urologists recommend antibiotics for severe VUR at all ages and for VUR grades II to V in children < 2 yr.
 However, the American Academy of Pediatrics does not recommend prophylaxis for children with VUR grades I to IV.
 There are multiple age- and weight-based recommendations for antibiotics, but, typically, children are given trimethoprim/sulfamethoxazole at bedtime, nitrofurantoin at dinnertime, or cephalexin twice daily.